pascme05/PyDTS/README.md

 | Wind  (MW) | 2937.16  | 3603.52  | 2360.53 | 2096.60  | **1988.47** | 2006.85  |
 | Avg (MW)   | 2827.24  | 3348.15  | 1543.23 | 1546.58  | **1336.89** | 1403.45  |

-As can be seen from the table above, DL approaches consistently equalise or outperform ML approaches for all architectures.
+As can be seen from the table above, DL approaches consistently equalize or outperform ML approaches for all architectures.
 Furthermore, it should be noted that the LSTM DL model shows the best results due to its ability to capture temporal information.

 ## Detailed Results
 The simulation output contains three different plots.
-The first one provides an analysis on the input features using violin plots, a heatmap of the input and output features, as well as a feature ranking calculated by RF.
-The second one plots the ground-truth against the predicted values and evaluates mean error and error distribution.
-The third one shows the predicted results as well as the error with respect to the ground-truth for both raw values and labels.
+The first one provides an analysis of the input features using violin plots, a heatmap of the input and output features, as well as a feature ranking calculated by RF.
+The second one plots the ground truth against the predicted values and evaluates mean error and error distribution.
+The third one shows the predicted results as well as the error with respect to the ground truth for both raw values and labels.

 ![Figure_1.png](docu%2Ffigure%2FFigure_1.png)
 Figure 1: Input feature analysis, heatmap, and feature ranking using RF classifier.